pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 ```

 When the signal (in this case caused by ^C) is received, the
-`keep_going` flag turns false which will cause the main loop to
+`keep_going` flag turns false which should cause your main loop to
 terminate.

 #### Step 2 - shared memory and pipe initialization